Course Content and Outcome Guide for RAD 220

 Course DescriptionProvides clinical education experience in an affiliated hospital radiology department under the supervision of a registered radiographer and radiologist.
 Includes application of equipment manipulation and operation, radiological imaging procedures, radiation protection, medicolegal and ethical protocol, record keeping and patient care.
 Requires clinical competencies, objectives, performance assessment and attendance.
 Department permission required.
-Prerequisite: RAD 210.
+Prerequisites: RAD 210.

 Addendum to Course Description